Crispy Boneless Air Fryer Chicken Thighs

 This air fried chicken recipe has all of the Asian flavors you love, and if you cook in this style often, you’ll likely have everything on hand.

-• Boneless, skinless chicken thighs: I love using chicken thighs here because they stay juicy, tender, and full of flavor.
-You can use boneless chicken breasts instead, but they’ll cook a little quicker—so keep an eye on them!
+• Boneless, skinless chicken thighs: I love using chicken thighs here because they stay juicy, tender, and flavorful.
+You can use boneless chicken breasts instead, but they’ll cook a little quicker.

-• Low sodium soy sauce: This brings the salty, umami base to the marinade without going overboard on the sodium.
-You can swap it with tamari for a gluten-free option or use regular soy sauce—just dial down the salt elsewhere.
+• Low sodium soy sauce: This adds a salty base to the marinade.
+You can swap it with tamari for a gluten-free option or use regular soy sauce.

 • Honey: Adds a sticky sweetness to balance out the savory soy.
 Maple syrup or brown sugar would work in a pinch.

 • Garlic: You know I never skip the garlic.
-It adds bold, savory flavor and makes the whole dish pop.
-Garlic paste or garlic powder can be used if fresh is not available.
+Garlic paste or garlic powder can be used as an alternative if fresh garlic is not available.

-• Ketchup: A little ketchup adds tang, color, and depth to the marinade—it’s subtle, but it ties everything together.
-If you’re out, tomato paste with a splash of vinegar and sugar will get you close.
+• Ketchup: A little ketchup adds tang, color, and it ties everything together.
+If you’re out, a combination of tomato paste, vinegar, and sugar will work.

-• Chopped fresh parsley: You can use dried parsley (just a smaller amount), or sub in fresh cilantro for a little twist.
+• Chopped fresh parsley: You can use dried parsley or sub in fresh cilantro.

-• Dried oregano: Italian seasoning or dried thyme will also do the trick.
+• Dried oregano: Italian seasoning or dried thyme are also okay to use.

-• Sesame seeds (optional): These are just for fun and a little crunch!
+• Sesame seeds (optional): These add a little crunch!
 Or try chopped peanuts or cashews instead.

 • Chopped green onions (optional): A bright, fresh finish that adds color and a mild bite.
 You can skip them, or use chives if you have those on hand.